Dual Energy X-ray Absorptiometry (DXA)

 An initial examination for osteoporosis is recommended when you reach menopause if you have risk factors.
 This evaluation will let you know about any problems, and will allow doctors to prescribe treatments to limit bone loss and watch your progress as you grow older.
 All women over the age of 65, and men with risk factors, should have a bone density test.

 Dual energy X-ray absorptiometry (DXA)

-The most accurate test available for detecting osteoporosis and other bone diseases is dual-energy X-ray absorptiometry (DXA).
+The most accurate test for detecting osteoporosis and other bone diseases is dual-energy X-ray absorptiometry (DXA).
 This test, which takes about 10 to 15 minutes, measures the bone loss in your hips and spine.
-It also helps your doctor determine how quickly you are losing bone mass, as well as predict your risk of fracture.
-The test is also used to follow the course of the disease and monitor the effects of various treatments.
+It also helps your doctor determine how quickly you are losing bone density and predict your risk of fracture.
+The test is also used to follow the course of the disease and observe the effects of various treatments.

+Before your DXA test.
 You do not have to change your daily routine before this test.
 Eat, drink, and take your medicines as you normally would.
 However, do not take calcium supplements (such as Tums) for 24 hours before your bone densitometry test.
 If you think you might be pregnant, tell your doctor.
 Also, do not take multivitamins that contain calcium for 24 hours before the test.

-You must wear a hospital gown, and you will be asked to lie on your back while the technologist performs the test.
-No needles or injections are involved.
+During the test.
+You must wear a hospital gown.
+You will be asked to lie on your back while the technologist performs the test.
+There are no needles or injections in this test.
 The DXA procedure is similar to having a standard X-ray.
 The amount of radiation used is very small.

 After the test.
 Generally, you can resume your usual activities immediately.
 The results of your test will be reviewed by a specially trained technologist and certified doctors.
 Your test results will be provided to your doctor, who will discuss the results with you.